xthan/polyvore/README.md

 #### Some notes
 We found that a late fusion of different single models (Bi-LSTM w/o VSE + VSE + Siamese) can achieve superior results on all tasks.
+These models are also available in the same folder on  [Google Drive](https://drive.google.com/drive/folders/0B4Eo9mft9jwoVDNEWlhEbUNUSE0).

 ### Todo list
 - [x] Add multiple choice inference code.
 - [x] Add compatibility prediction inference code.
 - [x] Add image outfit generation code.
 Very similar to compatibility prediction, you can try to do it yourself if in a hurry.
 - [x] Release trained models.
-- [ ] Release Siamese/VSE models for comparison.
+- [x] Release Siamese/VSE models.
 - [ ] Polish the code.

 ### Citation